 A Carolina Gold Oyster, a 10 to 12-millimeter seedling to a full 3-inch oyster, takes between 6-9 months (fastest growing) and 10-18 months (slowest growing).
 An oyster that grows in the mud takes about 3 years to grow full size.

 When do we harvest our oysters?

 We’ve all heard the saying “Don’t eat oysters unless the month has an “R” in it!”.
 With today’s technology, Carolina Gold Oysters can be consumed every month of the year.

 What we specialize in!

 Carolina Gold Oyster Company specializes in growing single oysters, rather than oysters that grow in a cluster.
 All the oysters are uniform in size and have a deep cup.
 There are many, many ways to prepare Carolina Gold Oysters.
 You can serve them raw on the half shell, steam them, or even make oyster Rockefeller.
 Each way to prepare them is unique, but the true flavor is in the oyster itself.

 Looking for fresh, local oysters but no luck year-round?
 Look no further!
 You can order Carolina Gold Oysters today in the comfort of your own home from our website!
-Shipping is 2-3 business days and will be delivered to your doorstep, ready to eat or cook!
+With free overnight shipping to your doorstep, ready to eat or cook!

 Where oysters are grown

 Our oysters are raised in the waters of Wards Creek, which is a small creek off North River.
 North River has two major sources of fresh ocean water that feeds our oysters twice a day (at both high tides).
 This makes the oysters very meaty and gives them a fresh, salty and ocean taste.